-The Keeping in Touch with your Children (KIT)
+The Keeping in Touch with your Children (KIT) Menu and this associated practice guide were produced to help parents, practitioners and services navigate these challenges.
+They support the parenting role of individuals with dependent children, during periods of separation necessitated by inpatient or residential programs.

-Menu and this associated practice guide were produced to support the parenting role of residents with dependent children, during periods of separation necessitated by inpatient or residential treatment programs.
-Using a trauma-informed, relational recovery approach, the resource aims to:
+Keeping in Touch is a trauma-informed, relational recovery approach that aims to:

-- reduce the trauma of disruption to the parentchild relationship - reduce the stigma associated with parental substance use - help maintain and promote family resilience and wellbeing - promote recovery-focused practice and the value of parents, children, and family relationships.
+- reduce the trauma of disruption to the parentchild relationship - reduce the stigma associated with parental mental illness - help maintain and promote family resilience and wellbeing - promote recovery-focused practice and the value of parents, children, and family relationships.

-It is very important that children and parents remain in contact during this period.
-As a practitioner working in an inpatient or residential service, you are well placed to assist parents to do this whilst also building their self-efficacy as a parent.
+It is very important for children and parents to remain in contact during this period.
+As a practitioner working in an inpatient service, you are well-placed to help parents to do this whilst also building their self-efficacy as a parent.